From October Books

 Hudson's chapters—“Primer,” “Paint,” “Support,” “Edge,” and “Wall,” named after the most basic elements of the artist's work—eloquently explore Ryman's ongoing experiment in what makes a painting a painting.
-Ryman's work, Hudson argues, tests the medium's material and conceptual possibilities.
-It neither signals the end of painting nor guarantees its continued longevity but keeps the prospect of painting an open question, answerable only through the production of new paintings.
+Ryman's work, she writes, tests the medium's material and conceptual possibilities.
+It signals neither the end of painting nor guarantees its continued longevity but keeps the prospect of painting an open question, answerable only through the production of new paintings.

 Hardcover$44.95 T | £38.00 ISBN: 9780262012805 336 pp. | 7 in x 9 in 16 color illus., 96 b&w illus.